 - The dog(s) owner failing to neuter/spay the dog(s)(84.4%)

 - A victim’s compromised ability, whether based on age or physical condition, to manage their interactions with the dog(s) (77.4%)

 - The owner keeping dog(s) as resident dog(s), rather than as family pet(s) (76.2%)

 - The owner’s prior mismanagement of the dog(s) (37.5%)

 - The owner’s abuse or neglect of dog(s) (21.1%)

 The National Canine Research Council has published an in depth white paper on the above-referenced study entitled Potentially Preventable Husbandry Factors Co-occur in Most Dog Bite Related Fatalities.

 Call Ward & Ward Law Firm for a free consultation today

-Our attorneys are experienced in handling dog bite injury claims caused by negligent dog owners.
+Our Indianapolis, IN personal injury attorneys are experienced in handling dog bite injury claims caused by negligent dog owners.
 If you or a loved one has a potential dog bite claim, we would be happy to discuss your case with you.
-Call Charlie Ward for a free consultation at 317-639-9501.
+Call Charlie Ward of Ward & Ward Law Firm for a free consultation at 317-639-9501.